Sparse regular random graphs: Spectral density and eigenvectors: Introduction

 Consider the uniform distribution over the space of all labeled simple graphs on $n$ vertices where every vertex has degree $d$.
 We denote a graph randomly selected from this distribution by $G(n,d)$; the vertices of $G(n,d)$ will always be labeled by $\{1,2,\ldots,n\}$.

-Now, consider a sequence of such random graphs $\{G(n,d_n),\; n \in \mathbb{N} \}$ which are $d_n$-regular of order $n$.
+Now, consider a sequence of such random graphs $\{G(n,d_n), n \in \mathbb{N} \}$ which are $d_n$-regular of order $n$.
 We assume $d_n$ to be slowly growing with $n$ in a manner which will be made more precise later.
 Consider the adjacency matrix $A_n$ of $G(n,d_n)$; the $(i,j)$th element of $A_n$ is one or zero depending on whether there is an edge between vertices $i$ and $j$ in the graph $G(n,d_n)$.
 The random matrix $A_n$ is always symmetric, and it has $n$ real eigenvalues (perhaps not all distinct) and corresponding real eigenspaces.
-Under appropriate conditions on the growth of the sequence $d_n$, we study the following phenomena as $n$ tends to infinity: \begin{enumerate} \item[(i)] Global semicircle law.
-We prove the convergence of the empirical spectral distribution (ESD) of the scaled adjacency matrix to the probability measure on $[-2,2]$ with density \eq f_{sc}(x) = \frac{1}{2\pi} \sqrt{4 - x^2}, \quad -2 < x < 2. \en \item[(ii)] Local semicircle law (a.k.a. the semicircle law on short scales).
-We obtain concentration estimates of the deviation of the number of eigenvalues $\ecount_I$ that lie in a small interval $I$ from its predicted number $n \int_I f_{sc}(x) dx$.
-The size of $I$ will be taken to be vanishing at an appropriate rate with increasing $n$.
+Under appropriate conditions on the growth of the sequence $d_n$, we study the following phenomena as $n$ tends to infinity: \begin{longlist}[(iii)] \item[(i)] Global semicircle law.
+We prove the convergence of the empirical spectral distribution (ESD) of the scaled adjacency matrix to the probability measure on $[-2,2]$ with density

+\item[(ii)] Local semicircle law (a.k.a. the semicircle law on short scales).
+We obtain concentration estimates of the deviation of the number of eigenvalues~$\ecount_I$ that lie in a small interval $I$ from its predicted number $n \int_I \dsc(x) \,dx$.
+The size of $I$ will be taken to be vanishing at an appropriate rate with increasing~$n$.

 \item[(iii)] Delocalization of eigenvector coordinates.
-We obtain probability estimates of the event that, for some eigenvector, a few of the coordinates are significantly larger in magnitude than the rest.
+We obtain probability estimates of the event that, for some eigenvector, a few of the coordinates are significantly larger in magnitude than the rest. \end{longlist}